nebelwolfi/GenericLuaBinding/README.md

   index() -> int                      // stack/registry index
   type() -> int                       // LUA_T...
-  valid() -> bool                     // checks if obj is still valid len() -> int                        // table length or udata size
+  valid() -> bool                     // checks if obj is still valid valid(t) -> bool                    // checks if obj is still valid and of lua type t valid(State) -> bool                // checks if obj is still valid in a State valid(L) -> bool                    // checks if obj is still valid in a lua State valid(State, t) -> bool             // checks if obj is still valid in a State and of lua type t valid(L, t) -> bool                 // checks if obj is still valid in a lua State and of lua type t len() -> int                        // table length or udata size
 ```
 Lua C Function formats supported by cfunc calls: